qTox/qTox/doc/user_manual_en.md

 following settings:

 ### Public Information

-* _Name:_ This is your nickname which everyone who has your Tox ID can see.
+* _Name:_ This is your nickname which everyone who is on your contact list can see.
-* _Status:_ You can post a status message here, which again everyone on who has your Tox ID can see.
+* _Status:_ You can post a status message here, which again everyone on your contact list can see.

+#### Avatar

+Your profile picture that all your friends can see.
+To add or change, click on the avatar.
+To remove, right-click.

 ### Tox ID